Grant-Nelson/WhyComment/Solution.md

 # Solution

-Honestly, how long did it have taken for you to figure out what it did?
+Honestly, how long did it take for you to figure out what this does?
 Or did you never figure it out?

 Read the comments below and see if you were right.